slokee/supporter/README.md

 Refer to the individual documentation files for detailed usage examples.

+## Contribution

+We welcome contributions!
+Please check the [Contribution Guide](docs/contribution.md) for more details on how to get involved.

 ## License

 This package is open-source software licensed under the [MIT license](LICENSE).

+## Reporting Issues

+If you encounter a bug or have a feature request, please open an issue on GitHub with detailed information.

+## Contact

+For reporting bugs or further inquiries, you can reach out via email at: **[contact@slokee.com](mailto:contact@slokee.com)**